Stay by Ilulissat Icefjord, get close to the town’s culture and history, go snowmobiling or take sled dogs to remote areas and amazing views.

 The journey includes:

-• 30/3 Oqaatsut day trip or evening tour, with either snowshoeing or ice fishing
+- 30/3 Oqaatsut day trip or evening trip, with either snowshoeing or ice fishing

 In the meeting with you, we tailor the journey.
 Contact us and we’ll help you create the trip of your dreams.